powered by ARIA

 Instruct Centre IT

-The Magnetic Resonance Center (CERM) is a “center for research, transfer and higher education" at the University of Florence.
-CERM together with the Interuniversity Consortium (CIRMMP), constitute an infrastructure for Life Sciences, which provides a unique environment for research in the field of Structural Biology.
-The infrastructure is specialised in structural biology, molecular biology, protein/complex structure determination, functional characterisation, drug discovery, structure-based vaccine design, bioinformatics, NMR methodology, relaxometry and metabolomics.
+The Magnetic Resonance Center (CERM) of the University of Florence together with the Interuniversity Consortium CIRMMP, constitute an infrastructure for Life Sciences, which provides a unique environment for research in the field of Structural Biology.
+The infrastructure is specialised in structural biology, NMR methodology, protein/complex structure determination, molecular biology, functional characterisation, drug discovery, structure-based vaccine design, bioinformatics, relaxometry and metabolomics.

-The Centre has a wide range of high-resolution spectrometers, for solution and solid-state NMR, ranging from 400 MHz to 1200 MHz, where the latter is the first worldwide commercially available and now accessible to external users.
+The Centre has a wide range of high-resolution NMR spectrometers, for solution and solid-state applications, ranging from 400 MHz to 1200 MHz.

-On the low field end it offers unique instruments for the measurement of nuclear relaxation at various magnetic fields with a Fast Field Cycling Relaxometer.
-CERM/CIRMMP makes accessible also all its broad range of tools for biomolecules biophysical characterisation such as EPR spectrometers, multi-angle/dynamic light scattering, calorimeter, CD, etc. Wet lab facilities are available for preparation of samples.
+On the low field end, it offers unique instruments for the measurement of nuclear relaxation at various magnetic fields with a Fast Field Cycling Relaxometer.
+A broad range of tools for biomolecules’ biophysical characterisation includes: EPR spectrometer, multi-angle DLS, ITC, optical microscope, flow cytometer, SEC-MALS, SPR device, CD device, fluorimetry, stopped-flow spectrophotometer.

-CERM provides integrated databases, software and web-based tools for genome browsing, macromolecular structure calculation based on NMR data with/without the inclusion of paramagnetic constraints, analysis of metal-binding sites and metalloproteins.
-CERM is also the promoter of a biobank of biological samples and biomolecular resources (including plasmids and strains for protein production).
+Molecular biology and wet lab facilities are available for sample preparation.
+Furthermore, integrated databases, software and web-based tools for genome browsing, macromolecular structure calculation based on NMR data with/without the inclusion of paramagnetic constraints, analysis of metal-binding sites and metalloproteins are available.

-The CERM/CIRMMP NMR infrastructure has provided access to European users since 1994.
-In more recent years (FP6 and FP7 programs) has provided expertise and a mean of over 260 days per year of transnational access, through projects Eu-NMR, East-NMR, Bio-NMR, of which was coordinator, iNEXT and iNEXT-Discovery.
+In more recent years the infrastructure has provided expertise and a mean of over 260 days per year of transnational access through a number of European projects, e.g. Bio-NMR, coordinated by CIRMMP, iNEXT and iNEXT-Discovery.

 Visit This Centre